daisybutler/Colour-Splash-project02/README.md

 Both pages have a footer containing the website's logo in the center.

-A favicon matching the website's logo is installed in the head of each page.
+A favicon matching the website's logo is installed in the header of each page.

 ### **Home**